 The normal volume wheel setting is 3.
 When adjusting the volume to the normal level, the user will hear a double beep (if enabled).
-If the Visual Indicator (LED) is enabled, it will show a sequence 5 of rapid blinks when setting 3 is reached.
+If the Visual Indicator (LED) is enabled, it will show a sequence of 5 rapid blinks.